Working with BIM Data and FME

 Building Smart International (BSI): provides standards for BIM data.

-Data Views: the Revit reader provides Data Views, which simplify the complex BIM data for conversion to simpler formats.
+Data Views: The Revit reader provides Data Views, which simplify complex BIM data for conversion into simpler formats.
 For example, the Floorplan data view extracts 2D floorplan representations of the 3D BIM geometry.
-These data views give you a headstart on creating conversions from BIM to 3D, GIS, or CAD.
+These data views give you a head start on creating conversions from BIM to 3D, GIS, or CAD.
 For a list of the data views, please refer to the Revit reader documentation.
 The IFC reader does not presently provide Data Views.
 However, due to similarities between IFC and the RVZ file produced by the FME Exporter plugin, the Revit reader can be used to read many IFC files using Data Views.

 Tutorials